pytorch/pytorch/docs/source/export.rst

 ^^^^^^^^^^^^^^^^^^^

+:func:`torch.compile` also utilizes the same PT2 stack as ``torch.export``, but is slightly different:

+* **JIT vs. AOT**: :func:`torch.compile` is a JIT compiler whereas which is not intended to be used to produce compiled artifacts outside of deployment.

-:func:`torch.compile` also utilizes the same PT2 stack as ``torch.export``, but is slightly different in that it is a JIT compiler.
-When :func:`torch.compile` runs into an untraceable part of a model, it will "graph break" and fall back to running the program in the eager Python runtime.
+* **Partial vs. Full Graph Capture**: When :func:`torch.compile` runs into an untraceable part of a model, it will "graph break" and fall back to running the program in the eager Python runtime.
 In comparison, ``torch.export`` aims to get a full graph representation of a PyTorch model, so it will error out when something untraceable is reached.
 Since ``torch.export`` produces a full graph disjoint from any Python features or runtime, this graph can then be saved, loaded, and run in different environments and languages.

+* **Usability tradeoff**: Since :func:`torch.compile` is able to fallback to the Python runtime whenever it reaches something untraceable, it is a lot more flexible. ``torch.export`` will instead require users to provide more information or rewrite their code to make it traceable.

 Compared to :func:`torch.fx.symbolic_trace`, ``torch.export`` traces using
 TorchDynamo which operates at the Python bytecode level, giving it the ability